vector-of-bool/bpt/docs/err/git-url-ref-mutual-req.rst

-When ``dds`` obtains a package from the catalog using the ``Git`` method, it needs a URL to clone from, and a Git ref to clone. ``dds`` uses a technique known as "shallow cloning," which requires a known Git reference to clone from the reference may be a tag, branch, or an individual commit (Using a Git commit as the ``ref`` requires support from the remote Git server, and it is often unavailable in most setups).
+When ``dds`` obtains a package from the catalog using the ``Git`` method, it needs a URL to clone from, and a Git ref to clone. ``dds`` uses a technique known as "shallow cloning," which requires a known Git reference to clone from.
+The reference may be a tag, branch, or an individual commit (Using a Git commit as the ``ref`` requires support from the remote Git server, and it is often unavailable in most setups).
 Using a Git tag is strongly recommended.